sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 Autoscaling allows you to set up automatic cluster scaling based on Ambari metrics or based on time.
 When creating an autoscaling policy, you define:

 * An **alert** that triggers a scaling policy.
-* A **scaling policy** that adds or removes a set number of worker or compute nodes when the conditions defined in the attached alert are met.
+* A **scaling policy** that adds or removes a set number of nodes to a selected host group when the conditions defined in the attached alert are met.

 **Metric-based Autoscaling**